-“HSRP + IP Sla tracking of remote IP” is a preferred failover approach wherein a remote IP is tracked to provide routing redundancy for routing IP traffic not dependent on the availability of any single.
+“HSRP + IP SLA tracking of remote IP” is a preferred failover approach wherein a remote IP is tracked to provide routing redundancy for routing IP traffic not dependent on the availability of any single.

-Some of tracked IPs I remember may be 184.108.40.206 or 220.127.116.11.
+Some of tracked IPs I remember may be 22.214.171.124 or 126.96.36.199.
 Though I may not be referring to these IPs, however let’s not forget that tracked Global IPs may block ICMP ping to mitigate security threats like DOS/DDOS attacks.
 In this case, HSRP track protocol dependence on Global IP tracking may fail.

-To address this situation, we may use Default Route hsrp tracking.
+To address this situation, we may use Default Route HSRP tracking.

 BGP timers have been manipulated in lab setup for faster convergence.
-This may be different from real life scenario.“
+This may be different from real life scenario.

-I am Rashmi Bhardwaj.
 I am here to share my knowledge and experience in the field of networking with the goal being - "The more you share, the more you learn."

 I am a biotechnologist by qualification and a Network Enthusiast by interest.
 I developed interest in networking being in the company of a passionate Network Professional, my husband.

 I am a strong believer of the fact that "learning is a constant process of discovering yourself."